Texas Killing Fields: Clyde Edwin Hedrick

 Clyde Hedrick was named as a suspect in the 2022 documentary series Crime Scene: The Texas Killing Fields.
-Hedrick was released from jail in 2021 after he was sentenced to 20 years in prison for the murder of Ellen Beason in 1984.
-Following his release, Hedrick has been living in a halfway house and in July 2022, Tim Miller, father of victim Laura Miller and founder of Texas EquuSearch, won $24 million in liability and damages after filing a 2014 wrongful death lawsuit against Hedrick, who was his former neighbor.
-Hedrick had been found civilly liable for Laura Miller's death but was not criminally charged.
+Hedrick was sentenced to 20 years in prison for the 1984 murder of Ellen Beason.
+Following his release in 2021, Hedrick lived in a halfway house.
+In July 2022, Tim Miller, father of victim Laura Miller and founder of Texas EquuSearch, filed a 2014 wrongful death lawsuit against Hedrick.
+Hedrick was a neighbor during the timeframe of Laura's disappearance.
+Tim Miller won $24 million in liability and damages.
+Hedrick was found civilly liable for Laura Miller's death but was not criminally charged.
 Hedrick had a previous criminal record that included charges of trespassing, theft, abuse of a corpse, attempted arson, possession of marijuana, driving while intoxicated and sexual assault.
 Hedrick allegedly made a jailhouse confession to murdering Miller and Villarreal-Fye.
+Hedrick committed suicide on March 21, 2026.

 Convictions

 Ellen Beason case

 Suspected serial killer Clyde Edwin Hedrick was brought in for questioning in 1985 in relation to Beason's suspicious death; he admitted that both of them had gone swimming in a nearby lake upon leaving a local bar, but he further stated that she had accidentally drowned while in the water.
 He then claimed to have disposed of her body out of fear of being accused of foul play.
 At the time, since her cause of death could not be ascertained, in 1996, Hedrick was convicted of abusing her corpse and was sentenced to a year in jail.
 In 2011, Hedrick's ex-wife approached authorities and said that Hedrick had frequently made incriminating remarks regarding Beason's death.
 This information, along with Beason's second autopsy, resulted in authorities getting an arrest warrant and charging Clyde with murder in 2014.
 Hedrick was convicted of manslaughter and sentenced to 20 years in prison.
 He was released from Estelle Supermax Penitentiary in Huntsville, Texas in October 2021.